-Eaton Vance Tax-Managed Buy-Write Opportunities Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on June 30, 2005.
+Eaton Vance Tax-Managed Diversified Equity Income Fund (the "Fund") is a diversified, closed-end management investment company, which commenced operations on November 27, 2006.
 The Fund seeks to provide current income and gains, with a secondary objective of capital appreciation.
-Investments are based on Eaton Vance Management's ("Eaton Vance" or the "Adviser") and Parametric Portfolio Associates LLC's ("Parametric" or a "Sub-Adviser") internal research and proprietary modeling techniques and software.
+Investments are based on Eaton Vance Management's ("Eaton Vance" or the "Adviser") internal research and management.
 An investment in the Fund may not be appropriate for all investors.
-There is no assurance that the Fund will achieve its investment objectives.